-is a character matrix with two columns containing the feature pairs to be considered for score calculations.
+FilterFunc is a filtering function to reduce the starting number of features to be used to idenis a character matrix with two columns containing the feature pairs to be considered for score calculations.
 Each row should contain a pair of feature names matching the rownames of inputMat.
-If RestrictedPairs is missing all available feature pairs will be considered.
+If RestrictedPairs is missing all available handleTies is a logical value indicating whether tie handling should be enabled or not.